ohbm/osr2020/join.md

         </td>
         <td class="join" style="width:70%">
             <p>
                 Gather.town is a virtual meeting space that allows you to move freely in a room and join informal video conversations with fellow OSR participants.
-The space has a low tech [8-bit graphics](https://logicsimplified.com/newgames/rising-trend-of-pixel-art8-bit-graphic-style-use-in-modern-games/) style :space_invader:, and there are lounge areas, kitchen, garden and co-working spaces for you to explore!
-As you navigate around the space, you will be able to join video chat with people when you are are close to them :grin:.
+The space has a low tech <a href="https://logicsimplified.com/newgames/rising-trend-of-pixel-art8-bit-graphic-style-use-in-modern-games/" _target="_blank">[8-bit graphics]</a> style &#128126, and there are lounge areas, kitchen, garden and co-working spaces for you to explore!
+As you navigate around the space, you will be able to join video chat with people when you are are close to them &#128513.
 Each "town" has capacity of 50 people at any one time, so you can join <a href="https://gather.town/SNvy8sSrEU73UIDF/hbmhack" _target="_blank">OSR Social 1</a> or <a href="https://gather.town/f1QNy1MCI3fPFvNv/hbmhack-2" _target="_blank">OSR Social 2</a> spaces!
-Passwords to access the Gather.town spaces will be emailed to [registered](#register) participants. <b>Only available on for Chrome and Firefox browsers</b>.
+Passwords to access the Gather.town spaces will be emailed to <a href="../register" _target="_blank">registered</a>participants. <b>Only available on for Chrome and Firefox browsers</b>.
             </p>
         </td>
     </tr>